 - 5.8 The exceptions under Articles 5.5, 5.6 and 5.7 shall apply unless there is an overriding public interest in disclosure.
-As regards Article 5.5 and the first and third bullet points of Article 5.6 with the exception of investigations, an overriding public interest in disclosure shall be deemed to exist where the information requested relates to emissions into the environment. - 5.9 The f only parts of a requested document are covered by any of the exceptions, the remaining parts of the document shall be released. - 5.95.10 All grounds for refusal, in particular as regards access to environmental information/documents should be interpreted in a restrictive way, taking into account the public interest served by disclosure and whether the information requested relates to emissions into the environment. - 5.105.11 As regards third-party information/documents ,10 the EIB shall consult with the third party(ies) on whether the information/document is confidential according to this Policy unless it is clear that it shall or shall not be disclosed.
-In all cases, the final decision on disclosure lies with the EIB. - 5.12 A Member State or an EU institution, body or agency may request the EIB not to disclose information/documents originating from them without their prior agreement, setting out the reasons for their objection by reference to the exceptions referred to in Section 5 of the present Policy. - 5.115.13 The EIB occasionally co-operates closely with other IFIs and bilateral European development finance institutions and has broadened and deepened this co-operation especially by partial or full delegation of project appraisal and monitoring.
-Documents relating to such common projects prepared by another IFI and/or bilateral European institution could be disclosed by the other parties themselves or by the EIB with the prior agreement of the relevant other IFI or bilateral European institution.

-5.125.14 The EIB discloses certain aggregate information on investor activity.
-Confidential information, in line with-within the exceptions laid down in this Policy, relating to individual investors or banks will not be disclosed.
-The EIB will, however, seek to encourage transparency regarding its securities issues wherever possible.
+As regards Article 5.5 and the first and third bullet points of Article 5.6 with the exception of investigations, an overriding public interest in disclosure shall be deemed to exist where the information requested relates to emissions into the environment. - 5.9 The grounds for refusal, in particular as regards access to environmental information/documents should be interpreted in a restrictive way, taking into account the public interest served by disclosure and whether the information requested relates to emissions into the environment. - 5.95.10 If only parts of the document requested are covered by any of the exceptions, the remaining parts of the document shall be disclosed. - 5.105.11 As regards third-party information/documents,14 the EIB shall consult with the third party(ies) with a view to assessing whether any disclosure exceptions are applicable.on whether the information/document is confidential according to this Policy unless it is clear that it-the information/document_shall or shall not be disclosed. - 5.115.12A Member State or an EU institution, body or agency may request the EIB not to disclose information/documents originating from them without their prior agreement, setting out the reasons for their objection by reference to the exceptions referred to in Section 5 of thise present-Policy. - 5.125.13 The EIB occasionally co-operates closely with other IFIs and bilateral European development finance institutions and has broadened and deepened this co-operation especially by partial or full delegation of project appraisal and monitoring.
+Documents relating to such common projects prepared by another IFI and/or bilateral European institution could be disclosed by the other parties themselves or by the EIB with the prior agreement of the relevant other IFI or bilateral European institution. - 5.135.14 The EIB discloses certain aggregate information on investor activity.
+Confidential information, in line with exceptions laid down in this Policy, relating to individual investors or banks will not be disclosed.
+The EIB will, however, seek to encourage transparency regarding its securities issues wherever possible. - 5.145.15 The exceptions will only apply for the period during which protection is justified on the basis of the content of the document.
+The exceptions may apply for a maximum period of 30 years.
+After 30 years, a document becomes subject to review for public archiving.
+In the case of documents covered by the exceptions relating to the protection of personal data or commercial interests of a natural or legal person including intellectual property, the exceptions may, if necessary, continue to apply after this period.
+In general, information shall only be held by the EIB until the end of the retention requirements has been reached.

-10 This includes mixed information/documents from both third parties and the EIB.
+14 This includes mixed information/documents from both third parties and the EIB.